You’ve Likely Heard the Term Carpal Tunnel Syndrome, But Do You Actually Know What It Is?

 Carpal Tunnel Relief

 The first and most common method for carpal tunnel syndrome relief is simply resting the affected areas, which may mean taking time off from work, as the hands are used extensively in almost every profession.
-If you are having any of the mentioned symptoms and are worried that you may be suffering from carpal tunnel syndrome, call our office to schedule your consultation with Dr. Mohr.
+If you are having any of the mentioned symptoms and are worried that you may be suffering from carpal tunnel syndrome, call our office or click here to schedule your consultation with Dr. Mohr.
 He has treated numerous patients who suffer with this syndrome, and he can quickly and effectively diagnose your symptoms and help to fix your pain.